xslet/xslt-repo-template/README.md

 2. Specify the property `"prodtype"` in `build.xml` to `"application"` or `"library"`.
 3. Append `target`s to setup dependency libraries and their `antcall` in `build.xml`.
 4. Append necessary namespace declarations in `res/xsl/*.xsl`.
-5. Create `docs/index.html` for github-pages.
+5. Modify `app-name` to your project name and edit descriptions in `docs/index.html` for github-pages.
+6. Modify `app-name` to your project name and edit descriptions in `src/xsl/main.xsl` for API document.
-6. Remove here, uncomment the following and modify `app-name` to your project in this `README.md`.
+7. Remove here, uncomment the following and modify `app-name` to your project in this `README.md`.
-7. Execute the command `ant setup` to download dependency libraries and setup this project.
+8. Execute the command `ant setup` to download dependency libraries and setup this project.
-8. Execute the command `ant build` to build this project.
+9. Execute the command `ant build` to build this project.

 <!--